How to Build a DIY Walk in Cooler With No Floor

 Step 1: Apply a bead of silicone sealant to the bottom of the vinyl screed and line it up flush as per your assembly drawing and the rendering below.

-Using a drill, secure the screed into the ground by inserting masonry anchors or screws every 12 inches.
+Using a power drill, secure the screed into the ground by inserting masonry anchors or screws every 12 inches.
 These items are typically not provided by the manufacturer.